xxfoundation/elixxir-docs/end_to_end.md

 ## Auth Response message format

 The Auth Response message is encapsulated in a series of nested structs.
-The inner most payloa1d is known as Encrypted Format who's payload field is zero size.
+The inner most payload is known as Encrypted Format Message who's payload field is zero size.
 This Encrypted Format is encrypted and MAC'ed.
 The ciphertext and MAC output is then encapsulated by the Base Format which in turn is encapsulated by the cMix message.

-This nested series of structs can be summarized in this Golang inspired pseudocode:
+This nested series of structs can be summarized programmatically with Golang inspired pseudocode, like so:

     c := &CMixMessage {
         ... // Various cMix fields